MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-overview.md

 1. **Migration Assessment**

    Before migrating your on-premises deployment to the cloud, it's essential to evaluate its readiness.
-To help you, we offer the Analysis and Repair tools delivers valuable insight into your overall readiness to migrate.
-It provides migration options based on your needs and detects potential migration issues based on your Dynamics SL system structure.
+To help you, we offer the Dynamics SL Analysis and Dynamics SL Repair tools that deliver valuable insight into your overall readiness to migrate.
+The tools provide migration options based on your needs and detect potential migration issues based on your Dynamics SL system structure.
 The Dynamics SL Analysis and Dynamics SL Repair tools are available to download and complete from GitHub.
 Here's the URL:

    [BCTech/Samples/DynamicsSLMigrationTools/Analysis and Repair Tool at master · microsoft/BC Tech](https://github.com/microsoft/BCTech/tree/master/samples/DynamicsSLMigrationTools/Analysis%20and%20Repair%20Tool)